GMMULLER/ML-for-Shadow/models/README.md

-Essa pasta contém os scripts necessário para treinar e testar os modelos dado o banco de dados devidamente populado pelos scripts da pasta "../data-loading".
+This folder contains the necessary scripts to train and test the models, given that the database was previously populated by the scripts in "../data-loading".

-Para executar os arquivos python é necessário criar um abiente virtual a partir do arquivo "requirements.txt".
+To execute the python files it is necessary to create a virtual environment from the file "requirements.txt".

-A pasta "final-tests" contém os scripts usados para fazer a última bateria de testes da monografia (Teste 1, 2 e 3).
-Os arquivos .sav são binários que contém as escalas utilizadas para normalizar os dados e os modelos treinados em cada cidade/dia.
+The folder "final-tests" contains the scripts used to run the last set of tests for the dissertation (Test 1, 2 and 3).
+The .sav files are binaries that contain the scales used to normalize the data and the models trained in each city/day.

-O melhor modelo encontrado (referenciado na monografia como M4) é treinado e testado no script "neural-network/nn_best.py".
+The best model developed (referenced in the dissertation as M4) is trained and tested in the script "neural-network/nn_best.py".